 - Standard policies come with the most included coverage.

-The average cost of coverage with Progressive is $699 per year — about 9% cheaper than the statewide average cost of motorcycle insurance.
-We also found that Progressive's average price is about $40 cheaper than the next most affordable insurer in Arkansas.
+The average cost of coverage from Progressive is $646 per year — about 17% cheaper than the statewide average cost of motorcycle insurance.
+We also found that Progressive's average price is about $116 cheaper than every Arkansas insurer surveyed besides Geico.

-You can lower the cost of motorcycle insurance even further through Progressive's various discounts.
+You can lower the cost of motorcycle insurance even further with Progressive's various discounts.
 Many of these discounts have easy requirements.
-For example, showing your valid motorcycle license, scheduling automatic monthly payments or completing a safety course could get you a break on the price.
+For example, showing a valid motorcycle license, scheduling automatic monthly payments or completing a safety course could get you a break on the price.
 We also recommend Progressive if you already have auto insurance with the company.

-Progressive's standard policy comes with several features that usually cost extra at other providers.
-You get replacement cost coverage and $3,000 of custom parts protection with the ability to purchase up to $30,000.
-Normally, these protections qualify as endorsements or add-ons, but Progressive includes them in a typical policy.
+Progressive's standard policy comes with several features that usually cost extra from other providers.
+You get replacement cost coverage and $3,000 of custom parts protection, with the ability to purchase up to $30,000.
+These protections usually qualify as endorsements or add-ons, but Progressive includes them in a typical policy.

 Additionally, you can add the following to your motorcycle insurance policy: